Shah Alam Khan

 Nawab Shah Alam Khan (1921-2017) was an Indian industrialist, educationist and cultural connoisseur from Hyderabad, India.
 The main commercial venture he ran was the Hyderabad Deccan Cigarette Factory.
-He was also the chairman of the Sultan Anwar ul Uloom Educational Society.
+He was also the chairman of the Sultan ul Uloom Educational Society.

 Background and family

 Shah Alam Khan was the son of Mir Khan (also known as Nawab Zabardast Khan) and belonged to an affluent Muslim family of Hyderabad state.
-Born in 1921, he grew up in an environment of relative wealth and privilege.
+Born in 1921, he grew up in an environment of wealth and privilege.
 However, he lost his father when he was a child, and his mother died when he was a teenager.
 His maternal uncle played a large role in raising him after the death of his father.
 At a young age, while he was still a college student, Shah Alam was married to Abida Khatoon, daughter of Mohammad Abdus Sattar, a successful tradesman turned industrialist who had founded the Hyderabad Deccan Cigarette Factory in 1921.
 Abdus Sattar had already died, and Abida, his only child and heir, was barely into her teens when they were married.
 Shah Alam Khan was favored by Abida's mother because he was well-educated and hailed from a respectable Nawabi family, but had little money or immediate family.
-The match was arranged by their families in the usual Hyderabadi way, and the marriage, which lasted all their lives, was entirely harmonious.
-Abida Khatoon, a traditional lady raised with thoroughly Hyderabadi values, was a devoted wife and mother who took no interest whatsoever in business matters at any time.
-The couple were blessed with seven children, all boys, being:
+The match was arranged by their families in the usual Hyderabadi way, and the marriage, which lasted all their lives, was harmonious.
+The couple had seven children, all boys, including Mehboob Alam Khan, who runs the Hyderabad Deccan Cigarette Factory and is a food connoisseur.

-Mehboob Alam Khan, eldest son.
-Currently runs the Hyderabad Deccan Cigarette Factory and is a well known food connoisseur.
-He has at least one son, Mujahid, who is married to his cousin Nimra Fatima, elder daughter of Ahmad Alam Khan.
-Mujahid and Nimra welcomed their first child in December 2007.

-Khader Alam Khan, second son.
-Married to Raffath Begum.
-They have two sons, Anwar Alam Khan and Zafar Alam Khan (married to his cousin Sidra Fatima, younger daughter of Ahmad Alam Khan).

-Zahid Alam Khan.
-Married to Noor Fatima, he has four children: two sons, Manzoor Alam Khan and Qutub Alam Khan, and two daughters, Sohaila and Khizra.